 Jefferson did not respond to Tiffany's request.
-On January 12, 1817, Tiffany nevertheless wrote once again, this time to solicit Jefferson's thoughts on the mission statement of the Institute of the County of Schoharie.
-There is no entry in Jefferson's register of letters to indicate he responded to this request, either.
+On January 12, 1817, Tiffany nevertheless wrote once again, this time to solicit Jefferson's thoughts on the mission statement of the Institute of the County of Schoharie.4 There is no entry in Jefferson's register of letters to indicate that he responded to this request, either.